 If you live in San Diego and need disability benefits, you are in the right place.
-Cannon Disability Law can help you apply for Social Security Disability and Supplemental Security Income benefits.
+Cannon Disability Law can help you file for Social Security Disability and Supplemental Security Income benefits in California.

-You can also apply for disability benefits online at Social Security’s website.
+You can also apply for SSD benefits online at Social Security’s website.
 If you are unable to complete the application online, you can also apply by calling the SSA’s toll-free number, 1-800-772-1213.
 The SSA answer their phone line between 8:00 a.m. and 7:00 p.m..
-Their representatives can make an appointment for you to apply.
+The SSA workers can make an appointment for you to apply.

-As soon as you cannot return to work because of a disability, you should apply for benefits.
+As soon as you cannot return to work because of a severe medical condition, you should apply for benefits.
 Why?
 First, you need to apply because you cannot receive ongoing monthly benefits until you apply for them.
-Second, any past due disability benefits you might receive are also tied to the date of your application.
+Second, any past due benefits you might receive are also tied to the date of your application.
 Learn more about past due disability benefits here.

 THERE ARE TWO TYPES OF DISABILITY BENEFITS – SSI & SSD BENEFITS

 There are two types of disability insurance: Social Security Disability benefit and Supplemental Security Income benefits.

 In order to qualify for Social Security Disability (SSD) benefits, you must have a work history.
 SSD benefits pay out to you and certain members of your family if you are “insured.”
 This means you have worked long enough and paid Social Security taxes.
 SSD benefits come with Medicare.

 Supplemental Security Income (“SSI”) benefits are different than Social Security Disability (“SSD”) benefits.